br2490/icg_csv_import/README.md

 As indicated above, this module relies on a suitably structured CSV file to drive its batch processing, but the structure of tht file can be relatively flexible.
 A small sample of CSV data from a fossils collection in the Grinnell College Geology Collection is used, below, to illustrate features of this CSV file structure.
 The samples here are annotated screen grabs of the data as it appears in Excel, but any means of editing/preparing CSV data may be employed.

+A good example of a CSV file can be found in Google Sheets at https://docs.google.com/spreadsheets/d/159ry2KDKYLHssGjPi3ypNtOy6IN6cgvNLg1O2TsFuTI/edit?usp=sharing.
+This 'template' also includes a bit of documenation describing the process and best practices.

 The initial/raw CSV data for our example looks like this in Excel:

 ![Raw CSV Data](documentation/images/Fossils-01.png?raw=true)